Iwulo/Iwulo/README.md

-- 👋 Hi, I’m @Iwulo
+- 👋 Hi, I’m Seyi Abiodun
 - 👀 I’m interested in learning Web development and Product design and also have my sights on crypto and web3.0
-- 🌱 I’m currently learning HTML/CSS/JAVA.
+- 🌱 I’m currently learning HTML/CSS/Javascript.
 - 💞️ I’m looking to collaborate on projects that can build my confidence and increase my experience in the coding world.
 - 📫 I can be reached on IG @iwulo and here.